Adjusted Body Weight Calculator

 - Input your actual body weight.

 - The adjusted body weight calculator will use your sex, height and weight to figure out your ideal weight, which is a component of the adjusted body weight formula.
 Please note that there are several accepted equations used for calculating ideal weight, based on slightly different scientific theories.
 However, the differences in results are practically negligible, so you shouldn't worry about them.
+You can read more about these theories at our ideal weight calculator.
 In this calculator, we use the Robinson formula.

 - The calculator will use the values you provided to calculate your AjBW and display it to you in the bottom-most field.